 By default, a package is configured to import data from manually uploaded CSV files.
 You can configure your package to load CSV files from file storage services

-If you want to load data from CSV files, uploaded to Google Drive, Dropbox, Box, or FTP, click My PC in the Source header.
+If you want to load data from CSV files, uploaded to a file storage service or FTP, click My PC in the Source header.

-Then select the source of CSV file(s) - Google Drive, Dropbox, Box, or FTP, and after this select the Source Connection.
+Then select the source of CSV file(s) - a file storage service or FTP, and after this select the Source Connection.
 If you haven't created the source connection yet, click the New button and create a new connection.
 See the topics in the File Storages section to find out how to create a connection to the corresponding file storage service.

 Import package can also load data directly from a relational database or from cloud source.